Usman-Rafique/llm_forge/README.md

 - **Mixed Precision**:
   - I tried PyTorch's Mixed Precision for GPT-2 Medium but it did not reduce GPU memory usage.
 My setup is 2 x RTX 4090 GPUs with 24GB RAM each.

+## Contributing

+Contributions are welcome!
+Please check out our [Contributing Guidelines](docs/CONTRIBUTING.md) for more information.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - The initial code is adapted from [Sebastian Raschka](https://github.com/rasbt) and his [LLM Workshop 2024](https://github.com/rasbt/LLM-workshop-2024?tab=readme-ov-file) on "Pretraining and Finetuning LLMs from the Ground Up"